-But in fact it could have been erected over all of the three grounds the Steamers have played on since their inception in 1976: Greenfield Park, Alexander Park and now Murrayfield, one of the finest facilities in NSW country rugby union.
+Since their inception in 1976 The Steamers have called 3 grounds around Albury home: Greenfield Park, Alexander Park and now Murrayfield, one of the finest facilities in NSW country rugby union.

 The simple fact is visiting clubs hate to come to Albury to face the might of the men – and now women – who wear the blue and gold of the Steamers.